syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 <tr>
 <td>
 2</td><td>
-A line with a two-pixel thickness will be drawn.</td></tr>
+A line with a two-pixel thickness is drawn.</td></tr>
 <tr>
 <td>
 23</td><td>
-A 23-pixel gap will be left.</td></tr>
+A 23-pixel gap is left.</td></tr>
 <tr>
 <td>
 1</td><td>
-A line with a one-pixel thickness will be drawn at the 25th pixel (2+23).</td></tr>
+A line with a one-pixel thickness is drawn at the 25th pixel (2+23).</td></tr>
 <tr>
 <td>
 24</td><td>
-A 24-pixel gap will be left.</td></tr>
+A 24-pixel gap is left.</td></tr>
 <tr>
 <td>
 </td><td>
-The cycle will start again with the first item in the collection.</td></tr>
+The cycle starts again with the first item in the collection.</td></tr>
 </table>

 Strokes

 Styles for a pattern of gridlines can be assigned to the Strokes property.
-This collection will be applied to each line pattern of the diagram.
+This collection is applied to each line pattern of the Diagram.

-To change the appearance of gridlines:
+To change the appearance of the gridlines:

 [C#]